Arrests, weapons seizures tied to German politician's killing: reports | DW | 27.06.2019

 Police also detained two men on suspicion of supplying and selling weapons to Stephan E., who stands accused of killing the head of the regional government in the city of Kassel, Walter Lübcke.

+Read more: Rise in neo-Nazi crimes - the legacy of the German NSU terror cell

-The suspect, known to authorities as a member of the far-right scene in the past, handed investigators a confession on Wednesday.
-That confession, according to broadcasters WDR, SDR and the Süddeutsche Zeitung newspaper, contained information on his cache of weapons and how he had secured them.
-In addition to the murder weapon, he confessed to having a shotgun and Uzi style submachine gun.
+Stephan E., known to authorities as a member of the far-right scene in the past, handed investigators a confession on Wednesday.
+That confession, according to broadcasters WDR, NDR and the Süddeutsche Zeitung newspaper, contained information on his cache of weapons and how he had secured them.
+In addition to the 9mm handgun murder weapon, he confessed to having a shotgun and Uzi style submachine gun.

 Investigators found five weapons on property belonging to his employer.